 The local politics will not only have posts such as local politics news, public meetings, local political decisions, etc., but also a “how to participate” button that has information about how to participate in local politics, what the decision-making process looks like, public meeting rules and requirements, and the rules and regulations of participating in local politics

-Life hacks post will have a copy paste button right next to the post text, so users can copy paste the post text
+Life hacks post will have a copy-paste button right next to the post text, so users can copy-paste the post text

-User will click on a section from events, jobs, life hacks, interest groups, meetups, and local politics
+Users will click on a section from events, jobs, life hacks, interest groups, meetups, and local politics

-User will click on expand button found under each post or the specific post itself to find more about the post
+Users will click on expand button found under each post or the specific post itself to find more about the post

-User will click the events button to view event posts and expand button found under each post to view more information about a post
+Users will click the events button to view event posts and expand button found under each post to view more information about a post

-Users will click on comment, like, dislike, save post, message, or reply button found under each post in the posts section or in the specific posts page
+Users will click on the comment, like, dislike, save post, message, or reply button found under each post in the posts section or on the specific posts page

 The message button will be optional and up to the administrator’s choice

-Users will click on specific event to view more information about the event and to go to the specific event’s page
+Users will click on a specific event to view more information about the event and to go to the specific event’s page

-For events, interest groups, and meetups

-users will click on event requirements to see the requirements for joining the event

-users will click on sign up for event or follow a link provided in the page to sign up using another website
+Users will click on sign up for event or follow a link provided in the page to sign up using another website

-user will click on attendees for events and meetups, or group members for interest groups to see who is already attending or is a member

 user will click on rsvp to register for the meetings

-once signed up, users can click on add to planner to add event, interest group, or meet up time, date, and place in their planner
+once signed up, users can click on ‘add to planner’ to add an event or any other topic to their planner

 Users will click on life hacks to view more life hack posts

-User will click on sort by to sort the posts using available and incorporated attributes
+Users will click on sort by to sort the posts using available and incorporated attributes

-User will click on specific post to view more information about the post such as detailed descriptions, date and time it was posted, the administrator’s info, etc.
+Users will click on a specific post to view more information about the post, such as detailed descriptions, the date and time it was posted, the administrator’s info, etc.

 Users will click on local politics and news sections to view local politics related posts and news posts.
 Both sections can be sorted

-News sections will have a view local, city, state, national news option button
+News sections will have a view local, city, state, and national news options

 Local politics will have a learn local politics rules and regulations button